irods/irods/manual.rst

     A machine that runs both an iRODS server and the iCAT database for a particular Zone.

 iCommands
-    iCommands are Unix and Windows utilities that give users a command-line interface to operate on data in the iRODS system.
+    iCommands are Unix utilities that give users a command-line interface to operate on data in the iRODS system.
 There are commands related to the logical hierarchical filesystem, metadata, data object information, administration, rules, and the rule engine. iCommands provide the most comprehensive set of client-side standard iRODS manipulation functions.

 Logical Name
     The identifier used by iRODS to uniquely name a Data Object, Collection, Resource, or User.
 These identifiers enable global namespaces that are capable of spanning distributed storage and multiple administrative domains for shared Collections or a unified virtual Collection.